wp-plugins/woocommerce-gold-price/readme.txt

 == Changelog ==

+= 1.0.3 =
+* Fixed 'Product has zero weight, can't calculate price based on weight.' but product had weight
+* Added 14k option.
+* Improved message when there are no gold products.
 = 1.0.2 =
-* Fixed 'You do not have sufficient permissions to access this page.', added 18k = 1.0.1 =
+* Fixed error 'You do not have sufficient permissions to access this page.'
+* Added 18k option.
+* Added message when there are no gold products.
+= 1.0.1 =
 * Fixed 'posts_per_page'
 = 1.0 =